tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 Converting them from Java to Kotlin was, fortunately, extremely easy thanks to IntelliJ IDEA's automatic conversion function.
 If you are missing something and want to help out, feel free to send me a pull request.

-### Conclusion
+## Conclusion

 I liked working with Kotlin for a change and maybe I will expand *Klay*'s coverage of DL4J later on.
 On the other hand, I noticed that I am not as fluent in Kotlin as in Python which let me struggle a bit with this project.

-If you are skilled in Java or Kotlin and know your way around generic functions, you may want to check out my question on StackOverflow related to this article
+If you are skilled in Java or Kotlin and know your way around generic functions, you may want to check out [my question on StackOverflow](https://stackoverflow.com/questions/63613459/generic-function-for-dl4j-in-kotlin) related to this article.
 I was not able to make the layer building functions generic and would appreciate some input.
 You would really help me out there.